CYRiXplaysHalo/XBCStatistics/README.md

 ![2003-2006](https://github.com/CYRiXplaysHalo/XBCStatistics/blob/master/all_time.PNG)

 As you can see this is extremely similar to 2005 and that's partly because there were a lot of samples taken from 2005 but also because the majority of the samples occur post Halo 2's release.
 So in conclusion I would say we have a good idea of how popular XBC was post-Halo 2, which was about a 2,000 user's online peak nightly.
 We can certainly assume it was even more popular pre-Halo 2 and we can safely assume that the average peak of users online pre-Halo 2 was 2,500 or greater.

+### What else?

+There is certainly other things you can do with this data set, given all of the different values xbconnect.com reported.
+The next one I would look into is the total_accounts number.
+That could be compared to the size of xbox live or similar services back then and that would be another way to contextualize popularity/usage.

+### Got questions or comments?

+Feel free to open an issue.
+If you want to contribute I am definitely open to pull requests.
+If you know of other archives of xbconnect stats I would love to add them to this repository.

+- cyrix